open-telemetry/opentelemetry-collector-contrib/extension/sigv4authextension/design.md

         logger:
     }

-    // return the address of the SigningRoundTripper and no error if return &rt, nil
+    // return the address of the signingRoundTripper and no error if return &rt, nil
 }
 ```